Cluster algebras arising from cluster tubes: Preliminaries

 \section{Preliminaries}

-We recall some basic notation on cluster algebras which can be found in the papers by Fomin and Zelevinsky [FZ1-3].
+We recall some basic notions on cluster algebras which can be found in the papers by Fomin and Zelevinsky \cite{FZ1,FZ2,FZ3}.
 The cluster algebras we deal with in this paper are without coefficients.